Omokay/Wallet/README.md

    2. Clone this repository [https://github.com/Omokay/Wallet.git](https://github.com/Omokay/Wallet.git)
    3. Go to the project directory `cd Wallet`
    4. Add a .env file to the root directory
-   5. Provide values for environment variables `MYSQL_DATABASE` for the database name and `MYSQL_PASSWORD` for the database password.
+   5. Provide values for environment variables `MYSQL_DATABASE` for the database name, `MYSQL_PASSWORD` for the database password and `JWT_SECRET` for the Jwt Secret Key.
    6. To startup the application run `docker compose up`
 ## Working API Routes
   | Action        | Request Type           | Endpoint  |